prasanthchaduvula/directshifts-task/README.md

   4. Api::V1::InvitationsController - to invite and see all invitations

 * Views (app/views)
-  1. /home - serves the react root component for client side rendering
+  1. /home - serves the react root component for client-side rendering
-  2. /inviations - builds api response for invitations
+  2. /invitations - builds api response for invitations
-  3. /mailers - serves the views for invitaation mailer
+  3. /mailers - serves the views for invitation mailer

 * Mailers (app/mailers)
   1. InvitationMailer - logic to send the invitation email